 Food and Drink

 Beechwood Kitchen serves home-made, locally sourced food, nutritious meals, snacks and cakes and a competitively priced selection of teas, coffee and hot chocolate.
 There are picnic areas throughout the site and family BBQ areas available for hire.
 The park has its own outdoor pizza oven too, with nearby shelters and seating for groups and families.

-The brand new Visitor Centre will be opening soon.
-For the time being, pop into the park's temporary visitor centre shop for local produce, park maps, trails, gifts and information.
+Pop into the visitor centre shop for local produce, park maps, trails, gifts and information.

 |Open (1 Jan 2023 - 31 Dec 2023)|